nextleap-project/countermitm/source/oob.rst

    - NUM dropped messages, i.e. sent but not received or vice versa

-   If there are no dropped messages and all messages are verified signal to the user "Message keyhistory verification successull".
+   If there are no dropped messages and all messages are verified signal to the user "Message keyhistory verification successfull".

 Keeping records of keys in messages